-The TOE relies on its FIPS validated OpenSSL Module v4.0 cryptographic module (CMVP certificate #2441) to implement cryptographic methods and trusted channels.
+The TOE relies on its NIKOS FIPS Object Module 2.0.16 (derived from OpenSSL FIPS Object Module 2.0.7) cryptographic module to implement cryptographic methods and trusted channels.
 X.509v3 certificates are used to support authentication mechanisms.
 SSH is used to secure the remote CLI interface for remote management of the TOE.
 SSH is also used to secure the communication with the SCP Server when the TOE receives software image updates.
-The TOE uses TLS to secure the automatic transfer of syslog audit files and VAR logs to the Syslog Server and for connection to the LDAP/AD Server for remote authentication.
-When a user utilizes the "Forgot Username/Password" feature on the NetOmni login screen, NetOmni will send an email to the SMTP Server over a protected TLS channel.
-TLS/HTTPS is used to secure the connection for remote management of the TOE via the web GUI as well as connections to NetDetector/NetVCR devices.
+The TOE uses TLS to secure the automatic transfer of syslog audit files and VAR logs to the Syslog Server, and for connection to the LDAP/AD Server for remote authentication.
+When a user utilizes the "Forgot Username/Password" feature on the NetDetector/NetVCR login screen, NetDetector/NetVCR will send an email to the SMTP Server over a protected TLS channel.
+TLS/HTTPS is used to secure the connection for remote management of the TOE via the web GUI as well as connections to NetOmni devices.
 The TOE will deny any connections for disallowed protocols and invalid X.509v3 certificates.

 Cryptographic keys are generated using the CTR\DRBG provided through this module.
-The TOE uses Diffie Hellman (SP 800-56A) key establishment methods which use key pairs generated according to FIPS PUB 186-4.
 The TOE destroys all plaintext secrets and private keys.